krdpk17/citrix-k8s-ingress-controller/docs/deploy/deploy-azure-cni.md

     |cpx-ingress |LoadBalancer|10.0.37.255|  EXTERNAL-IP CREATED| 80:32258/TCP,443:32084/TCP |  3m|
     |kubernetes|    ClusterIP|10.0.0.1 |none| 443/TCP| 22h|

-    !!! note "Note"
-        The health check for the cloud load-balancer is obtained from the readinessProbe configured in the [Citrix ADC CPX deployment yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/azurecni-beta/deployment/azure/manifest/azurecni/cpx_service.yaml) file.
+    >**Note:**  The health check for the cloud load-balancer is obtained from the `readinessProbe` configured in the [Citrix ADC CPX deployment yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/azurecni-beta/deployment/azure/manifest/azurecni/cpx_service.yaml) file. </br>

-		If the health check fails, you should check the readinessProbe configured for Citrix ADC CPX.
+    If the health check fails, you should check the `readinessProbe` configured for Citrix ADC CPX.
 For more information, see [readinessProbe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-readiness-probes) and [external Load balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/).

 1. Access the application using the following command.